reshalfahsi/competitive-programming/MasterchefAbdoel/README.md

 ## Hint

 This problem can be solved using Dynamic Programming.
+It is a knapsack multidimensional problem.